Vice President of Advanced Manufacturing & Strategy

 Managing Director, Investment Banking

 Bryan is a Managing Director at Mooreland Partners in the Silicon Valley office.
-Bryan joined Mooreland in 2013 and has over twelve years of experience advising technology companies on strategic and financial transactions, completing over 50 transactions in his career.
+Bryan joined Mooreland in 2013 and has over thirteen years of experience advising technology companies on strategic and financial transactions, completing over 50 transactions in his career.
 At Mooreland, Bryan is responsible for origination, transaction execution, relationship management and business development in the industrial technologies, electronics and clean energy sectors, including leading the firm’s 3D printing efforts.
 Prior to Mooreland, Bryan was a Director and Head of the Clean Energy and Industrial Technology Investment Banking Group at ThinkEquity, where he focused broadly on the clean energy and industrial technology sectors, including advanced manufacturing, lighting and efficiency, energy storage and alternative transportation, emerging environmental technologies, capital equipment, and alternative energy generation.
 Previously, Bryan was also a member of the Technology Investment Banking Group at Needham & Company.
 Bryan holds a B.S. in Finance and Management Information Systems from the Leavey School of Business, Santa Clara University.

 Bryan Dow is speaker of the following session: